Yes, The Postwedding Blues Are a Real Thing—Here's How to Deal

 • Sarah has a degree in journalism and resides in New York City.

 When all the planning, attention and excitement fades away, it's common to feel a little deflated.
-Not to worry—the postwedding blues are a real thing, and you definitely aren't going crazy if you're feeling sad after you say "I do."
-That said, you shouldn't suffer through these feelings of sadness, especially in your season of newlywed bliss.
+Not to worry: the postwedding blues are a real thing, and you definitely aren't going crazy if you're feeling sad after you say "I do."
+That said, you shouldn't suffer through these emotions, especially in your season of newlywed bliss.
 If you're experiencing any form of postwedding depression, it's worth examining what the cause of it is.
 Before long, you'll be back on track and excited about what your wedding really represents: the start of your new life together.

 What are the Postwedding Blues?